ESCOMP/CDEPS/doc/source/extending.rst

 ``output_ESMFmesh.nc`` is the ESMF mesh file.

 .. note::
-  Creating SCRIP grid definition file and ESMF mesh file could be very memory intensive in case of creating file for very high-resolution global grids like `GHRSST <https://www.ghrsst.org>`_ dataset (0.01 deg.).
+  Creating SCRIP grid definition files and ESMF mesh files could be very memory intensive in case of creating file for very high-resolution global grids like `GHRSST <https://www.ghrsst.org>`_ dataset (0.01 deg.).

-  In this case, NCL way could fail due to the memory usage since the process is not parallel and can not be distributed to multiple nodes.
+  In this case, the NCL method could fail due to the memory usage since the process is not parallel and can not be distributed to multiple nodes.
 The workaround could be generating SCRIP and ESMF mesh file for smaller domains or just for the region of interest.
 In some